 - Hitting pedestrians.
 Pedestrians are also at risk when drivers suddenly move to the opposite lane or swerve to avoid a potential hazard.
 Since swerving is a sudden movement, it leaves the driver no time to investigate their surroundings, and whether this decision could be less harmful or more risky.
 Pedestrians, meanwhile, are caught by surprise and no longer get the chance to avoid the crash.

-As a Kentucky Accident Attorney, I have heard horror stories about swerving while driving.
+As a Kentucky Injury Attorney, I have heard horror stories about swerving while driving.
 It’s important to remember that these accidents caused by trying to miss a potential danger in your path can take place anytime.
 They don’t just happen during a certain season, like deer season.
 Animals aren’t the only dangers on the road, either.
 There is a good chance you will need to swerve at some point.
-However, if you’re aware of your surroundings, know where the cars are around you and know what obstacles are around you, you will have a better chance of avoiding an accident.
+However, if you’re aware of your surroundings, know where the cars are around you, and know what obstacles are around you, you will have a better chance of avoiding an accident.